-Soccer is back in Germany.
-But can the season stay fair?
+Germany’s Bundesliga soccer has a model for how sports can return amid coronavirus.
+The world is watching.

-“It’s awful, it’s just awful,” said Chris Chwalisz, 56, a card-carrying Hertha fan as he had a halftime cigarette and complained about the lack of atmosphere and lackluster first half play.
+“It’s awful, it’s just awful,” said Hertha fan Chris Chwalisz, 56, as he had a halftime cigarette and complained about the lack of atmosphere and lackluster first-half play.

-Since it kicked off its first post-coronavirus match last week, Germany’s Bundesliga has been cheered along by fans at home here and closely watched from abroad.
+Since it kicked off its first post-coronavirus match last week, Germany’s Bundesliga has been cheered by fans at home here and closely watched from abroad.
 It has offered sports-hungry spectators a chance to enjoy some professional competition while other leagues are still out of action, and it could become a model for how to resume sports around the world.

 But soccer at its core remains a team sport in which close body contact is often unavoidable.
 There remain questions about whether the Bundesliga’s rules for testing, quarantines and limiting contact will be enough to ensure a full and fair rest of the season.
 And some of Germany’s most hardcore soccer fans say teams are putting financial interests ahead of what’s best for players, supporters and the game.